jeyrb/hass_supernotify/README.md

 * Reloadable configuration
 * Tunable duplicate notification detection
 * Well-behaved `notify` extension, so can use data templating, `notify.group` and other notify features.
+* Refactor out repetitive configuration for ease of maintenance
 * Debugging support,
   * Optional archival of message structures
   * Additional services to pull back live configuration or last known notification details.